riccardoratta/google_ddns/README.md

-# dns_updater
+# Google DDNS updater

 A simple utility to update Google Domains DNS to the current public IP.